Recruitment Experiences and Outlook Survey

 How will the information be used?

-With things changing rapidly, accurate and timely data is essential.
-The information you provide will assist us to understand recruitment activity in the Australian economy, as well as the real-time impacts of COVID-19 on Australian jobs and businesses.
-This data will assist in the development of effective, targeted, and well-designed policy responses.
+With labour market conditions changing rapidly, accurate and timely data is essential.
+The information you provide will assist us to understand recruitment activity in the Australian economy and how recruitment difficulty can impact Australian businesses.
+The results from the survey are used in many ways, including in the development of effective, targeted, and well-designed policy responses.

 Our commitment to you

-The information you provide is kept secure and confidential.
-Your information is combined with responses from other employers to produce aggregated statistics on recruitment activity, future staffing expectations, and how the COVID-19 pandemic is impacting Australian businesses.
-This means individual businesses are not identified.
-Please view our privacy statement for more information.
+Your information is combined with responses from other employers to produce aggregated statistics which means individual responses and businesses cannot be identified.
+You can view our privacy statement for more information.